feyli/feyli/README.md

 ***

-📌 Trying new things with Java via a Spigot plugin
+📌 Love playing with APIs
 📌 Developing a Discord bot using discord.js
 📌 Maintaining a few websites (find them below)
 🦭 Might start learning Kotlin and C